mccanne/sharkfest/README.md

 ## Policy & Mechanism

 * An old adage says _you should separate policy from mechanism_
-* Yet, Parquet and RDBMS tables combine schema with format
+* Yet, Parquet and relational tables combine schema with format
 * If schemas are your policy for clean data _and_ tables are your mechanism, then these approaches might just lead to headaches...